WWmonster/MarkdownTest/docs/test2.md

 This section describes how to install Apache Tomcat from repository as a service on Ubuntu 12.x.

+!!! note
-**Note:** All commands must be entered into a terminal window using an account with `sudo` privileges.
+	All commands must be entered into a terminal window using an account with `sudo` privileges.

 Proceed as follows: